Explore the visual arts at Pablo Center

 With three year-round galleries and a resident art collection on display throughout the building, Pablo Center at the Confluence invites you to explore the visual arts.
 Free, open to the public, and highlighting the best of regional and national artists across a variety of media; the visual arts shine at the Confluence.

-*All art galleries will be closed on November 22, December 24, December 25, December 26, and January 1.
+*All galleries will be closed November 22, and December 22 through January 2, 2020.